 John Langdon’s JHE Critique

-The most respected attempt at a critique of the so-called “aquatic ape hypothesis” is probably attributable to the University of Indianapolis anthropologist, John Langdon.
+The most respected attempt is still probably attributable to the University of Indianapolis anthropologist, John Langdon.
 He published a paper in the Journal of Human Evolution in 1997 critiquing not the “AAH” per se, he claims, but “umbrella hypotheses” generally.

 Basically, I think the paper is flawed for several reasons, but mainly because…